cpeditor/cpeditor.github.io/content/docs/preferences/file-path/_index.md

 There are several actions, different actions can use different default paths.

 The user can set multiple default paths, each default path has a name.
 A default path can be used as a place holder in the default path of an action.
-When the user chooses a path for an action, serveral default paths can be set to this path.
+When the user chooses a path for an action, several default paths can be set to this path.

 For example: